 While I‘m sure each program is its own unique delicate flower and functions differently, two generally important tasks are answering the phone and protocoling studies.
 Being proactive, efficient, and reliable in your more secretarial roles is sadly one of the most noteworthy things a junior resident can do in radiology.

-There is, unfortunately, a double-edged sword component to this tasks, as they are in fact rare situations for you to directly impact patient care by answering technologist or clinician questions.
+There is, unfortunately, a double-edged sword component to these tasks, as they are in fact rare situations for you to directly impact patient care by answering technologist or clinician questions.
 If you are especially cautious and ask tons of questions, you’ll be kinda annoying.
 But unless you are especially cautious, you are also likely to answer incorrectly at some point and upset someone.
 I think that’s unavoidable.
 Just learn from it.

 The other really important thing is knowing the clinical history of cases you preview before reviewing with an attending, especially for cross-sectional studies and anything that looks weird.
 Reviewing the medical record makes a big difference in approaching complex studies and takes time.
 If you can tell faculty the medical, surgical, and treatment histories, you’ll have made things undoubtedly easier, and—unlike your radiology eye—your ability to synthesize clinical context is fully intact.
 There are few things more irritating than a resident who has previewed a cross-sectional study for half an hour but only knows the history of “abdominal pain.”
+Oh, and proofread your reports.

 Lastly, be on time